Roll your eyes, then drink some water!

 So, How Much Water Do You Really Need Each Day?

-But don’t worry, these totals aren’t just about plain drinking water.
-They include all fluids—water, other beverages (tea and coffee), and even foods that naturally contain water.
+AND…don’t worry, these totals aren’t just about plain drinking water.
+They include all fluids, water, other beverages (tea and coffee), and even foods that naturally contain water.

 Water From Food: The Hidden Source